d3datadevelopment/linkmobility4oxid/tests/README.md

 ### Configuration

+Set up the module completely with your personal data (API Key, transmitter, country code).
+These will be used to test the successful configuration.

 Please install the packages listed in the composer.json in "require-dev".
 Unfortunately Composer does not provide an automatic installation.

 Here is an example of Testing Library configuration file `oxideshop/test_config.yml`